ainchu18/jk_clothing/README.md

 ![Checkout page Image](media/reset.png)
 15. Search or explore the site<a name=search></a>: This page is where users/shoppers go to search for items vie name or description.
 ![Search or Explore the site Image](media/search.jpg)
+16. Contact Us: This is where login users can contact the shop owner/site admin.
+Note: For reasons of unwanted users to unnecessarily contact or send unnecessary message to site owner, this option will only be available to verified users.
+Also, in the future, I want to add a logic where verified users details will be automatically fill the name and email input area.
+17. Review/rating form: This is where login users can post a review/rating about a product.
+Note: In the future, I want to add options for login users to update or delete their reviews.
+18. Wishlist Page: This is where login users can ad products to their wishlist, view it and delete if needed.
+Note: In the future, I want to add a button where users can directly add wishlist product to their shopping bag.

 ---